tibs/what/readme.rst

 * :every <count> days -- the preceding event occurs every <count> days, starting on the original date. ':every 7 days' is thus the same as ':weekly'.
 I apologise in advance for ':every 1 days'.
-* :for <count> days -- for that many days, including the original date
+* :for <count> days -- for that many days, including the original date.
+This actually gets turned into an appropriate ':until <date>'.
 * :for <count> weekdays -- for that many Mon..Fri days.
-Note that if the original date is a Sat or Sun, it/they won't count to the total.
-Works exactly as if it were a combination of ':for <n> days' with the internal weekend days excluded using ':except <weekend-day>'.
+Note that if the original date is a Sat or Sun, it will have already been added as an event
+  - this only affects dates *after* that.
+It works exactly as if it were a combination of an appropriate ':until <date>' with the internal weekend days excluded using ':except <weekend-day>'.

+Note that it is not defined what happens if you specify contradictory or clashing conditions - for instance saying ':until <some-date>' and then also saying ':for 5 weekdays', when those two do not have an identical effect.

 Possible future developments
 ----------------------------